The New York Liberty are winning with defense, not just their scoring stars, in the WNBA playoffs

 Jonquel Jones’ tenacity at both ends of the floor exemplifies how the Liberty have earned a 2-0 series lead over the Las Vegas Aces in their star-studded series.

-NEW YORK — When Jonquel Jones delivers one of her signature blocked shots, the New York Liberty star forward often likes to add a celebration that women’s and men’s basketball fans know well.
+NEW YORK — When Jonquel Jones delivers one of her signature blocked shots, the New York Liberty star forward often likes to add a celebration that basketball fans know well.

 Yes, you’ve seen that no-you-don’t finger wag before.
 And yes, Jones is glad to acknowledge her inspiration for it: Dikembe Mutombo, the longtime fan favorite of the 76ers and basketball worldwide.